Create Your Own Course

 The Honors Contract Course allows an honors student to enroll in a 3000 or 4000-level non-honors course, complete additional work that represents a qualitative enhancement to the existing course, and have the completed course with contracted work count for honors credit.
 A student may also choose to contract any independent study course offered at the university to count for honors credit.
-You can download the Honors Contract Application below.
-Turn in the signed form to Melanie Liddle in LAMP 505 or email email@example.com by the 12th class day of the long semester or the 4th class day of a summer session.
+You can download the Honors Contract Information, Application and Assessment forms below.
+Turn in the signed contract application form to Melanie Liddle in LAMP 505 or email email@example.com by the 12th class day of the long semester or the 4th class day of a summer session.

 Honors Independent Study